johnbillion/query-monitor/readme.txt

 == Frequently Asked Questions ==

+= Does this plugin work with PHP 8? =

+Yes.

-= Who can see Query Monitor's output? =
+= Who can access Query Monitor's output? =

 By default, Query Monitor's output is only shown to Administrators on single-site installations, and Super Admins on Multisite installations.